tatumio/tatum-js/README.md

 ```

 ## Structure of the SDK
-TatumSDK is thoughtfully designed and organized into two primary submodules to provide a clean and efficient way of interacting with Ethereum blockchain:
+TatumSDK is thoughtfully designed and organized into these submodules to provide a clean and efficient way of interacting with blockchains:

 * **RPC submodule - `tatum.rpc.*`**: This submodule enables you to make direct Remote Procedure Call (RPC) calls to multiple blockchains, providing seamless access to various on-chain data and functionalities.
 With the RPC submodule, you can fetch account balances, send transactions, interact with smart contracts, and more.